aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/document-conversion/pdf-to-doc/_index.md

 Replace `"YOUR DOCUMENTS DIRECTORY"` with the desired directory where you want to save the output DOC file.

-### Example source code for PDF to DOC using Aspose.Words for .NET
+### Example source code for PDF to DOC using Aspose.PDF for .NET

 ```csharp
 // The path to the documents directory.